Hong Kong had a year to vaccinate its elderly. As omicron spreads, low takeup has left them vulnerable.

 Shek, the 68-year-old, said he heard people’s mouths were “distorted” after receiving the shots.
 Another man, a 78-year-old who identified himself as Fung, said he believed the virus would simply go away.
 Peter Sit, 76, who got the Sinovac shot last week, said he chose the Chinese-made vaccine as he believed it was more suitable for his Asian physique.

 Fear of side-effects, allergic reactions and death are the main reasons for the reluctance among the elderly, said Stephanie Jean Tsang, assistant professor at the Department of Communication Studies at Hong Kong Baptist University and author of a 2021 study on understanding vaccine hesitancy in the city.
-News headlines with keywords like “death," “myocarditis” or “face paralysis," that focus on the most serious reaction incidents also caused fear, as most people just read the headlines, she said.
+News headlines with keywords such as “death," “myocarditis” or “face paralysis," that focus on the most serious reactions also caused fear, as most people just read the headlines, she said.

-“To many people, if side-effects are so drastic, while Hong Kong was with zero covid cases, maybe this factored into why they chose not to get vaccinated earlier,” Tsang said.
+“To many people, if side effects are so drastic, while Hong Kong was with zero covid cases, maybe this factored into why they chose not to get vaccinated earlier,” Tsang said.

 Experts also point to the city’s elderly care homes, whose residents must seek permission from relatives before getting vaccinated.
 Kin-on Kwok, an assistant professor and researcher in infectious diseases at the Chinese University of Hong Kong’s School of Public Health and Primary Care, said that children are not pushing their aging parents to get the shots.

-With the elderly largely unprotected, a surge in cases could bring the health care system to collapse, which “will lead to a lot of deaths,” he said.
+With the elderly largely unprotected, a surge in cases could bring the health-care system to collapse, which “will lead to a lot of deaths,” he said.

 Omicron arrived in Hong Kong just before the new year, spread by an airline crew member who had lunch with a relative, ending months without community transmission.
 Anyone who tests positive is taken to an infection control center, and close contacts are quarantined in a government camp.